kraussk9/page-to-screen/README.md

 Keagan Krauss

 ## Overview
 Literary scouting — tracking which books are trending to predict what gets optioned for film and TV - is a real, growing function in the entertainment industry.
-This project builds an open-source proxy for that work: an end-to-end data analytics project comparing sci-fi publishing trends against streaming/film commissioning trends, using public Kaggle sci-fi books datasets and the TMDb API instead of proprietary industry data.
+This project builds an open-source proxy for that work: an end-to-end data analytics project comparing sci-fi publishing trends against streaming/film commissioning trends, using public Kaggle sci-fi book datasets and the TMDb API instead of proprietary industry data.
 It compares thematic trends across both industries on a shared timeline to identify lag, gaps, and divergence between what's being written and what's being greenlit.

 ## Business Question
 **Is streaming/film sci-fi commissioning tracking what's being published in sci-fi literature, or running on its own agenda?**